Red-HAP/asyncpg-lostream/README.md

 After making changes, create your unit tests in the `asyncpg-lostream/tests` directory.

 Test your changes with the command `python -m pytest`

+## Packaging

+Build the package using `python -m build`.
+This will put built packages into the `dist/` directory.

+For instructions on upload to PyPI, see the [Packaging Python Projects Dcoumentation](https://packaging.python.org/en/latest/tutorials/packaging-projects/#uploading-the-distribution-archives)